-On April 6, 2021, the Authority received a partial labor agreement proposal from UIA.
+As set forth in Note 19, on April 6, 2021, the Authority received a partial labor agreement proposal from UIA.
 UIA requested that the Authority provide it with financial information to develop a proposed comprehensive revision to the Authority's CBA with UIA incorporating amendments to clauses with economic impact.
 After further discussions by the parties, in February, 2022, the Authority and UIA signed a Negotiation Agreement.
 The Negotiation Agreement, by which the parties are participating in mediation before the Puerto Rico Department of Labor ("DOL"), provides for the negotiation of revised pay scales, subject to compliance with PROMESA and the 2022 Fiscal Plan.

 Under the Negotiation Agreement, either party can notify the other of its intention to negotiate a revised CBA at least 90-days prior to each July 1, commencing with July 1, 2022.
 If such notification is not received at least 90 days before a July 1, the CBA will be extended for an additional year.
-As of April 1, 2022, the required 90-day notice had not been received, resulting in the extension of the UIA CBA until July 1, 2023.
+As of June 30, 2022, the required 90-day notice had not been received, resulting in the extension of the CBA until July 1, 2023.

-The Negotiation Agreement also provides that the Authority will negotiate the impact on job status and salaries for UIA members in case the Authority's operations are privatized or it undertakes a public-private partnership project; the parties will promote payment of wage incentives starting in fiscal year 2023 for certain difficult recruitment positions such as plant operators and electro-mechanicals; payment of a \$600 premium by June 30, 2022 to recognize UIA members' employment commitment; and payment of Christmas bonus balances for fiscal years 2015 (by July 31, 2022) and 2016 (by July 31, 2023), without interest or penalties to active UIA members.
-On June 15, 2022, an agreement with the UIA was executed agreeing on (i) the pay scales with a revised minimum salary of \$9 per hour (based on a study performed by a third party, as modified by the UIA for scales over the minimum), (ii) a minimum salary increase ranging from \$85 to \$120 per month, based on the employee's seniority, and (iii) incentives for plant operators and electro-mechanicals with a valid license in place.
-These changes were implemented in July 1, 2022.
+The Negotiation Agreement also provides that the parties will promote payment of wage incentives starting in fiscal year 2023 for certain difficult recruitment positions such as plant operators and electro-mechanics; payment of a \$600 premium by June 30, 2022 to recognize UIA members' employment commitment; and payment of Christmas bonus balances for fiscal years 2015 (by July 31, 2022) and 2016 (by July 31, 2023), without interest or penalties to active UIA members.

 Regarding the CBA with HIEPAAA, neither party provided the required notice of its intention to negotiate a new collective bargaining agreement before the CBA would be deemed automatically extended for another year.
-As a result, and as stipulated by Act 9-2021, the HIEPAAA CBA has been deemed extended for an additional year to July 1, 2023.
+As a result and required by Act 9-2021, the HIEPAAA CBA has been deemed extended for an additional year to July 1, 2023.